About Us

 Upon the birth of your baby, we want to make sure your newborn gets the best possible care.
 The hospital team of pediatricians, nurses and newborn specialists will look after your newborn’s health and well-being during your hospital stay and we want to continue the care for your baby with our excellent pediatricians.
 Please keep in mind that the pediatrician caring for your baby at the hospital may not be the same pediatrician you will see in the office.
 Once discharged, the covering pediatricians will inform you when to make the first well baby check-up visit at our offices.
 This will typically take place within two to four days of discharge.

-When you and your baby are ready to return home, the hospital team will refer you to a MemorialCare Medical Group pediatrician in your network.
-We can also help you make that first appointment with your new pediatrician.
-You may also make a “Meet the Pediatrician” appointment during your pregnancy.
+MemorialCare Medical Group pediatricians provide guidance and support for parents, to help you learn and provide the best care for your family before and after your baby arrives.
+You may schedule a “Meet the Pediatrician” appointment during your pregnancy.
 This is a very informative appointment that will include information on immunizations, feeding schedule, when and how to contact your pediatrician, and other important information.

 If you have any questions, please feel free to contact one of our team members.
 Thank you for allowing us to care for you and your family.